blakmagjick/Project1-memory-mayhem/README.md

 - Add a timer option to make the game a little harder, player will need to match all the cards before the timer runs out.
 - Two players are playing on the same board, and the winner is who matches the most pairs
 - Add fireworks when the player wins
+- Add a scoreboard, of the least amount of attempts to win